-There are several programs available in Tennessee that offer relief from property taxes on real estate.
+There are several Tennessee property tax relief programs available that offer relief from property taxes on real estate.
 First, the Homestead Exemption program allows homeowners to exempt a certain amount of their home’s value from taxation.
 The Elderly and Disabled Homeowners Tax Relief program provides tax relief to seniors and disabled citizens.
 Finally, the Property Tax Deferral program allows homeowners to delay payment of property taxes (tax freeze) until they sell or move out of the home.

 These are just a few of the many programs that offer property tax relief in Tennessee.
-To learn more about these programs, Tennessee law, or to find out if you are eligible for any of them, don’t hesitate to get in touch with the assessor’s office in your county.
+To learn more about these programs, and Tennessee law, or to find out if you are eligible for any of them, don’t hesitate to get in touch with the Tennessee property tax assessor’s office.

 Tennessee Property Tax Programs